RichCaloggero/sonify/README.md

 Sonify a function over a given inclusive range, with a given precision (step size).

-Generally, the function is represented by a set of points, based on initial range and step size.
-They are rounded to a precision based on the step size.
-If step is .1 the precision is 1.
-Generally precision is:
+If scale factor is specified, use it, otherwise use the range of function divided by desired frequency range, or use 1 if function range is 0 (horizontal line).

+Before sonification, function over given range is converted to a set of points.
+Each point is an object with keys "x" and "y".

+Values are rounded to one more decimal place than stepSize via Number.toFixed(), then converted back to Number.
+If this is not done, rounding errors due to javascript numbers being represented as binary floating point will tend to cause unwanted results from functions which misbehave such as 1/x.

 ```
-Math.abs(Math.floor(Math.log10(stepSize)))
+function precision (x) {
+return  Math.abs(Math.floor(Math.log10(x)));
+} // precision

+function toFixed (x, n) {
+return Number(
+Number(x).toFixed(n)
+); // Number
+} // toFixed
 ```

-If this is not done, rounding errors due to javascript numbers being represented as binary floating point will tend to cause unwanted results from functions which misbehave such as 1/x.
 For instance, the following test:

 ```
 for (let x=-1; x<=0; x+=.1)